motormaniac/QuadKillersJS/README.md

 ```
 which will create a main.js file within the src directory.
 Of course, make sure the html file matches the new file scheme (ignoring the js directory and only using main.js)

+# Using the Gameloop
+The arrow function binds the context it was created in